Skip to the content

 - Daniel Dias, Royal Melbourne Institute of Technology, Melbourne, Australia

-- More details on eligibility are given in the FAQ document.
+More details on eligibility are provided in the FAQ document.

 - Nominators should seek the approval of the nominee prior to submitting a nomination.
 Self-nomination is also acceptable.